-Samuel Hinton is an award-winning astrophysicist, robotics and software engineer, astronomer, cat enthusiast and education advocate, who is bringing his passion for science and space, to our world, all in his own unique style.
+Samuel Hinton is an award-winning astrophysicist, robotics and software engineer, astronomer, education advocate and cat enthusiast.
+He is passionate about sharing his love of all thing’s science and space in his own ‘down to earth’, witty and entertaining style.

-Recently he added Australian Survivor ‘champions’ contestant to his impressive resume.
-Viewers are captivated by Sam’s eccentric personality and determination, showing that brawn is not all you need to succeed in the Survivor game.
+In 2018 he added Australian Survivor ‘champions’ contestant to his impressive resume.
+Viewers were captivated by Sam’s eccentric personality and determination, showing that brawn is not all you need to succeed in the Survivor game.

 At 26, he is one of the few people in the world tackling the largest mysteries of the universe – the hunt for dark energy and dark matter.
 The award-winning astrophysics PhD candidate is currently working to use exploding stars to constrain the nature of dark energy.